 The "Cork coverings" can be defined as coverings mainly made of cork that is the outer bark of the Cork Oak Tree.
-The removal of that protection is fundamental for the sustainability of the cork oak tree.
-Granulated cork is mixed with a binder, and then cured.
-Several layers of cork revHFCecolabel@studiolce.it
+The removal of that protection is fundamental for the sustainability of the cork oak

-18 NALFA Standards (2003)
+19 NALFA Standards (2003)

-19 "Baker": a material bonded to the back of the substrate.
+20 "Baker": a material bonded to the back of the substrate.